-We are registering 67,282,856 shares for resale in this offering, which shares are being held by 46 stockholders.
+We are registering 67,335,356 shares of common stock for resale in this offering, which shares are beneficially owned by 47 holders.
 Currently, approximately 31.5 million of our shares are trading in the public markets.

-The trading volume for our stock is extremely low, with an average volume of approximately 87,000 shares per day during the last four weeks.
+The trading volume for our stock is extremely low, with an average volume of approximately 66,500 shares per day during the last four weeks.
 If the holders of the shares offered by this prospectus were to decide to immediately sell their shares, there would be significant downward pressure on our stock price and it may be difficult, or even impossible, to find a buyer for shares of our common stock you may wish to sell immediately.
 In addition, 12,856,572 shares of our common stock may be issued upon exercise of warrants held by our founders at an exercise price of \$0.10 per share and 500,000 shares of common stock may be issued upon exercise of a warrant held by another person at an exercise price of \$1.00 per share.
 The warrants held by our founders expire in 2007 and the warrant held by the other party expires in 2009.
 If these warrants are exercised, our stockholders will experience immediate and substantial dilution.
 In addition, upon sale of these shares, which may be sold pursuant to the volume limitations of Rule 144, the market value of our common stock may decline if there is insufficient demand in the public markets to purchase the shares.